 Arica Crootof (MS)

-Arica Crootof is a Ph.D. candidate in the School of Geography and Development and a graduate research associate at the Udall Center for Public Policy.
-She is excited to join the IWSN team as she examines water security issues in the Nepali Himalayas.
+Arica Crootof completed her Ph.D. at the University of Arizona’s School of Geography and Development in 2018.
+She also worked as a graduate research associate at the Udall Center for Public Policy, contributing to IWSN activities as she examined water security issues in the Nepali Himalayas.